Ninlin/stockholm-street-names/process.md

 ## Publishing and sharing with Github Pages
 When I was ready to share the project, I pushed all the files to a github repo and created a webpage with the help of Github Pages.
 Though it would have been a better practice to use git continuously throughout the project.
 Anyway, this project was a good motivation to re-learn how to use git in command line.
 So here are the steps I went through:

-Set up a local repository.
+1. Set up a local repository.
-This steps sets up git on your local machine and allows you to track changes in the files.
+This step sets up git on your local machine and allows you to track changes in the files.
 - Open Terminal and navigate to the folder containing all project files.
 You can either set the directory in Terminal, or right-click on the folder on Mac and select "New Terminal at Folder", which will open Terminal within the right directory.
 - set global user name `git config --global user.name "yourusername"`
 - set global user password (not your github password, but your access token, which can be created in Settings/Developer settings/Personal access token) `git config --global user.password "youraccesstoken"`